StonedEdge/Retro-Lite-CM4-Dock/README.md

 # Description
 A basic docking station designed to be used with the Retro Lite CM4 gaming console.
 The main features of this project include:
+Note: Currently the code is a WIP and the project isn't completed yet so you won't be able to compile the program right now.

 - Fully integrated 1.5" 128x128 SPI driven 16-bit color display
 - User configurable splashscreen on power boot